Self-collaboration Code Generation via ChatGPT: Detailed Settings and Baselines

-In this paper, we employ two prevalent settings for code generation: The first setting, referred to as NL + signature + public test cases, provides an NL description, function signature, and public test cases as input prompts.
-The second setting, denoted as NL-only, exclusively utilizes the NL description as an input prompt.

-For the first setting, i.e., \textbf{NL + signature + public test cases}, we compare our proposed approaches with various SOTA approaches in code generation tasks, showcasing the effectiveness of self-collaboration code generation.

-\textbf{CodeX (175B)} \citep{codex}, also known as code-davinci-002, is fine-tuned from davinci 175B \citep{GPT3} on multilingual code data with code-completion tasks.
-CodeX is also the backbone model that powers Copilot \citep{Copilot} (a well-known commercial application).

-\textbf{CodeT} \citep{codet} employs LLMs to automatically generate test cases for code samples.
-It executes code samples with these test cases and conducts a dual execution agreement, taking into account output consistency against test cases and output agreement among code samples.

-\textbf{PaLM Coder (540B)} \citep{PaLM} is finetuned from PaLM 540B on code, where PaLM uses an ML system, named Pathways, that enables highly efficient training of very large neural networks across thousands of accelerator chips.

-\textbf{GPT-4} \citep{GPT-4} is a large-scale, multimodal model which can accept image and text inputs and produce text outputs.
-GPT-4 exhibits human-level performance on various benchmarks.

-\textbf{ChatGPT (GPT-3.5)} \citep{ChatGPT} is a sibling model to InstructGPT \citep{InstructGPT}, which is trained to follow an instruction in a prompt and provide a detailed response.
-We access ChatGPT through OpenAI's API.
-Since ChatGPT receives regular updates, we employ gpt-3.5-turbo-0301 as our base model, which remains static for 3-month intervals, to minimize the risk of unexpected model changes affecting the results.

-Despite the widespread use of this setting, it encounters several issues, as outlined below: 1.
-The function signature contains valuable information, such as the function name, argument types and names, and return value type, as do public test cases.
-2. This setting is mainly suited for function-level code generation and proves challenging to extend to file-level or project-based code generation.
-3. Some code generation benchmarks, such as MBPP, do not provide function signatures and public test cases, which is also common in real-world scenarios.

-To this end, we also explore the second setting, namely \textbf{NL-only}, which is more consistent with real-world development scenarios.
-Analogous to the previous setting, we employ \textbf{ChatGPT (GPT-3.5)} as our base model and perform extensive experiments based on ChatGPT.
+In this paper, we employ two prevalent settings for code generation: The first setting, referred to as NL + signature + use cases, provides an NL description, function signature, and use cases as input prompts.
+The second setting denoted as NL-only, exclusively utilizes the NL description as an input prompt.
+Despite the widespread use of the first setting, it encounters several issues, as outlined below: \begin{enumerate} \item The function signature contains valuable information, such as the function name, argument types, names, and return value type, as do use cases. \item This setting is mainly suited for function-level code generation and proves challenging to extend to file-level or repository-level code generation. \item Some code-generation benchmarks, such as MBPP, do not provide function signatures and use cases, which is also common in real-world scenarios. \end{enumerate} To this end, we also explore the second setting, namely NL-only, which is more consistent with real-world development scenarios.

-In order to increase the stability of LLM output, we set the decoding temperature to 0.
-Upon assigning LLMs their respective identities and responsibilities through specific instructions, it becomes sufficient to merely submit requests to LLMs.
-Subsequently, LLMs can autonomously form a team and address tasks in a collaborative and interactive manner, eliminating the necessity for human intervention.
-Unless otherwise stated, the maximum number of interactions between LLMs is limited to 4.